mckennapsean/dissertation/content/03-framework.md

 ](figures/daf/nm-comparison.pdf){#fig:nm-comparison width="100%"}

-## Understand Design Activity

-The first activity in the framework is to **understand** the problem domain and target users.
-The motivation for this activity is: *to gather, observe, and research available information to find the needs of the user.* The artifacts of this activity are commonly referred to as design requirements [@Jones2008;
-@Royce1970; @Lloyd2011; @Goodwin2013a; @McLachlan2008; @DIS2010].
-We
-specifically characterize requirements into one of three classes:
-*opportunities*, *constraints*, and *considerations*. **Opportunities** encompass the data and task abstraction artifacts that have a potential to impact the work and field of the  target users.
-They may also include higher level themes discovered through the domain characterization, such as workflow inefficiencies. **Constraints** are rigid limitations from the project itself that the visualization designer must work with, such as tight deadlines or display limitations. **Considerations**, however, are a looser, more flexible form of constraints that a designer should strive to consider, such as the importance of aesthetics or usability.
-Together, these three classes of artifacts for the understand activity play a crucial role in all following activities, and they often get reconsidered, adjusted, and prioritized throughout the design process.

 Artifacts for the understand activity fall into the outer two levels of the nested model, the domain characterization and abstraction levels.
 These artifact consist of acquired knowledge about the target set of users, their